Haivision/srt/docs/packet-filtering-and-fec.md

 - **TS recovery:** In SRT FEC the timestamp recovery is stored in the SRT header's **Timestamp** field (being Time Stamp Recovery in this case)

-- **Index, Offset:** Some similarities can be found in the **Group index** field, however its purpose is mainly to distinguish row and column groups.
+- **Index, Offset:** Some similarities can be found in the **Group index** field.
+However its purpose is mainly to distinguish row and column groups.
 The index itself is only for prospective sanity checks.

 ## Cooperation with retransmission